andyblight/raspi-robot-esp32/README.md

 * Define custom messages to be used between rover and base station.
 * Review stuff in other projects that might be useful for this project.
 Especially, the 'esp32-raspi-robot' README files.
 * Complete rover wiring.
+* Docker-client works for example code.

 ## To do

 * Build existing software.
 The method of building seems to have changed!
   * Going back to old way of doing things.
 Needs more work!!!
+    * Add script to install my code and build it.
+    * Run test code.

 * Two identical dockers, base stations and rover client.
 Can I use one?
 * Connect the ESP32 to the base station docker and send messages both ways.
 * Add software for the encoders.